Partner, Head of South and South East Asia Capital Markets, Singapore

-Amit is a New York and English law qualified partner in our Singapore office and widely recognised as a leading capital markets lawyer in South and Southeast Asia.
+Amit is a New York and English law qualified partner in our Singapore office and widely recognised as a leading capital markets lawyer in South and South East Asia.

 Amit advises issuers and underwriters on the full range of debt and equity issues, including capital raisings, high-yield issues, liability management, and masala and green bonds, as well as providing clients with general corporate advice associated with capital issues.
 He has acted on the substantial majority of Indian debt capital markets transactions in recent years and several prominent equity capital markets transactions.
-He is also active in jurisdictions across Asia from Indonesia, Malaysia, Thailand, Sri Lanka and the Philippines.
+He is also active in jurisdictions across Asia including Indonesia, Malaysia, Thailand, Sri Lanka and the Philippines.

 - sovereign bond issues by the Maldives, Fiji and Sri Lanka.